Yash17705/CalTrack/README.md

 A lightweight React + Vite app for tracking daily calories, macros, hydration, and nutrition habits.

-CalTrack stores all user data locally in the browser and runs entirely without a backend, making it ideal for personal use, demos, and GitHub Pages deployment.
+CalTrack stores all user data locally in the browser and runs entirely without a backend, making it ideal for personal use and demos.

 ## 🚀 Live Preview
+> Visit the live site at https://caltrack12.netlify.app/

-> Use the dev server at `http://localhost:5173` after starting the app.
+Or run locally at `http://localhost:5173` after starting the app.

 ## 💻 Features